inmcm/kravatte/Readme.md

 ## Kravatte-SAE
-Kravatte-SAE mode is a session based method of authenticated encryption with associated metadata (AEAD).
+Kravatte-SAE mode is a session based method of AEAD.
 Given a random nonce and secret key, this mode encrypts a sequence of plaintext messages and/or metadata into equal size ciphertexts and a validation tag.
 The sequence of plaintext/metadata is tracked as a history that builds a chain of authentication from message to message and requires all generated ciphertexts to be processed to fully decrypt and verify.

-A separate `KravatteSAE` class is provided that adds the history tracking for each encryption operation done via the `sae_wrap`
+A separate `KravatteSAE` class is provided that adds the history tracking for each encryption operation done via the `sae_wrap` method.

 ### Encrypt
 ```python